 A first degree burn will typically heal within 7–10 days.
 A second degree burn usually takes 2–3 weeks to heal.
 A person should monitor the burn for signs of infection that may require medical attention.

 - tenderness or pain

 - peeling as the burn heals

-Typical symptoms of second-degree burns include:
+Typical symptoms of second degree burns include:

-- extreme redness
+- extreme skin discoloration